-Sweet Home is a little-known "survival horror RPG" for the Nintendo console from CAPCOM that is the true precursor to its famous Resident Evil series (the designers of RE admitted in interviews that they drew inspirations from this game.
+Sweet Home is a little-known "survival horror RPG" for the NES from CAPCOM and one of the true precursor to its famous Resident Evil series (the designers of RE admitted in interviews that they drew inspiration from this game.
 For its time, the game is very innovative: different characters in your party have unique skills, and knowing who to use in which situation is key to winning.
 The game also has multiple endings which depend on how many people survive at the end.
 Although it was never released in the USA, you can now play it in English, thanks to combined efforts of two amateur translation groups.
 The review at Classicgaming.com explains in more detail why this is one of their Games of the Week: |

 The first word that comes to my mind when I think of Sweet Home is scary, and after that I think of huge!
-While the game can be beaten in about the same time as Dragon Warrior II, some aspects of the battle system are still being uncovered, such as the left to right hand attack statistics.
+While the game can be beaten in about the same time as Dragon Warrior II, some aspects of the battle system are still being uncovered, such as the left- to right-hand attack statistics.
 I once set out to author an FAQ for Sweet Home, but gave up after months of straight work.
 It's that deep.
 Amazingly, even though the story is insanely frightening, especially for the technology, the story is not told through dialogue.
 Rather, you must piece together what the devil happened by reading diary entries left behind by the party that came before you, some fifty years ago.

 Reviewed by: Underdogs